jaalto/project--emacs-epackage-template/README.rst

     Elint *.el
     Ecomp *.el

-After the exercise continue reading this README to fill in questions you may have in mind.
+After the exercise, continue reading this README to fill in questions you may have in mind.

 Packaging Best Pracises